Israeli military to expand ground operations in Gaza, internet cut off | CBC News

 "In addition to the attacks that we carried out in recent days, ground forces are expanding their activity this evening," he said.
 "The IDF is acting with great force … to achieve the objectives of the war."

-Israel has amassed hundreds of thousands of troops along the border with Gaza ahead of an expected ground offensive against the Hamas militant group.
+Israel has amassed hundreds of thousands of troops along the border with Gaza ahead of an expected ground offensive against militant group Hamas, which controls the Gaza Strip.

 Shortly before the IDF announcement, Palestinian telecom provider Paltel said internet service in Gaza Strip has been cut off by Israeli bombardment.